openshift/oadp-operator/docs/design/node_agent_config-design.md

 		type: object

 	restic:
-		description: (deprecation warning) Restic is for backwards compatibility and will be removed with the OADP 1.4+.
-Use nodeAgentConfig instead.
+		description: (Deprecation Warning) Use nodeAgent instead of restic, which is deprecated and will be removed with the OADP 1.4
 		properties:

 		[...] // <Same as all current restic configuration options>